 - the feeling that your knee is giving way or unable to support you

 You may also experience a slipping or popping sensation, which is usually an indication that a piece of cartilage has become loose and is blocking the knee joint.

-Your doctor also may perform a McMurry test to look for a meniscal tear.
-This test involves bending your knee, then straightening and rotating it.
-You may hear a slight pop during this test, which can indicate a meniscal tear.
+Your doctor also may perform a McMurray test to look for a meniscal tear.
+This test involves bending your knee and then straightening and rotating it.
+You may hear a slight pop during this test, which can indicate a tear of the meniscus.